Nene Park Academy: 1989 arson attack

+Business and Enterprise college

-In 2003 the school was selected by the DfES as a designated Specialist Business and Enterprise College.
-Two new computer suites were constructed to coincide with designation of specialist school.
+In 2003 the school was selected by the Department for Education as a designated Specialist Business and Enterprise College.

 Academy

 On 31 August 2011 Orton Longueville School closed and reopened on 1 September 2011 as Nene Park Academy.
 The academy's new £15m building officially opened in February 2014, and has science laboratories, IT and digital media studios, and parkland in front of the academy, including a grass amphitheatre.

 Academic performance

 Nene Park Academy was inspected by Ofsted in November 2013 and rated as "good" in all areas.
 The report stated, "Achievement is good and rapidly rising.
 Significant numbers of students from different ethnic backgrounds make outstanding progress", and, "Working together effectively, senior staff, governors, the Cambridge Meridian Academies' Trust and the local election authority have developed a good school in wonderful, new buildings."

-In 2013, 97 per cent of pupils passed five or more A* to C grades at GCSE, with 60 per cent achieving five or more A*-C grades including English and maths.
-This was up by 11 per cent on the 2012 results.

-In 2013, the academy recorded a pass rate above 97 per cent in A level results, with 12 per cent of pupils picking up A or A* grades.

-2013 league tables also show that the academy's pupils' value added progress in year 11 is the highest in Peterborough and second highest in the whole of Cambridgeshire.

-These results reflect dramatic improvement at the academy, as Orton Longueville School had been given a 'Notice to Improve' in 2006 after Ofsted rated the school's effectiveness as 'unsatisfactory'.